-If you want to try F# programming in Visual Studio 2017, here’s what you might want to do to optimize Visual Studio to run optimally on your machine.
+If you want to try F# programming in Visual Studio 2017 (or 2019 for that matter), here’s what you might want to do to optimize Visual Studio to run optimally on your machine.

 - From the menu, go to Tools and select Options.